Field Trips | Reserve Your Field Trip

 - Your preferred Learning Lab, listed above.

-- Your preferred field trip dates (2-3 preferred dates is recommended).
-School year field trip programs generally run 10:00 am - 12:00 pm MT on Tuesday, Thursday, and Friday.
-Summer field trips run at the same time on Monday, Tuesday, and Thursday.
-We ask you to request field trip dates at least 3 weeks in advance.
-Please note that field trips are scheduled on a first-come, first-served basis, and spots fill up quickly.
+- Your preferred field trip dates - you will need to provide 3 preferred dates along with any general availability.
+School year field trip programs run from 10:00 am - 12:00 pm MT on Tuesday, Thursday, and Friday.
+Summer field trips run on Tuesday, Wednesday, and Thursday from 10:00 am - 12:00 pm MT.
+We will only consider field trip requests at least 3 weeks in advance of your date.
+Please keep in mind we tend to book up to 5 months out and field trips are scheduled on a first-come, first-served basis.

 - Information about any individuals with disabilities or needs requiring accommodation.